Butia yatay: Habitat and ecology

-This slow-growing palm grows to 12-18m tall, with a trunk diameter of 50 cm, in giant, ancient, almost monoculture groves in savannah habitats (called pampa in Brazil).
+This slow-growing palm grows to 12-18m tall, with a trunk diameter of 50 cm, in giant, ancient, almost monoculture groves in savannah habitats (called pampa(s) in Latin America).
 It is usually found in sandy soils, which are often much rockier than that in which other Butia are found.
 It grows at altitudes of 0-500m.

 It fruits abundantly in the summer and the seeds germinate in the wild in the spring or the fall.

 The nuts of this palm are alleged to have been the main diet of the glaucous macaw in 1993, although the taxonomy of local Butia populations has changed somewhat since then.

 Butia yatay is thought to be one of the natural hosts for larvae (caterpillars) of the giant day-flying moth Paysandisia archon which attack the piths of this palm, along with many other palm species, at least in Europe where the moth has naturalised after likely being introduced from Argentina hidden in the trunks of B. yatay and Trithrinax campestris in consignments of palms imported for ornamental horticulture.
 An infestation can kill the palm.
 The moth prefers genera of palm with hairy trunks as the fibre is used in the construction of the cocoon for the pupa; in Europe it prefers Trachycarpus above all, but also Trithrinax or Chamaerops.